duckot1/take-home-test/README.md

 - Write comprehensive tests for the table component

-## Evaluation Criteria

-We'll evaluate your submission based on:

-- **Correctness** — Does the app meet the functional requirements?
-- **Performance** — Can it handle large event sets efficiently?
-- **Code quality** — Is it readable, modular, and maintainable?
-- **Error handling & resilience** — Does it deal gracefully with API/WS errors?
-- **Testing** — Are core components or interactions tested?
-- **User experience** — Is the interface clear, usable, and thoughtfully designed?

 ## Notes

 - You may choose any frameworks, libraries, or patterns you find appropriate.